Kitware/CMake/Help/manual/cmake-server.7.rst

 use the latest minor version of that protocol.
 Use this if you do not explicitly need to depend on a specific minor version.

-If the build directory already contains a CMake cache, it is sufficient to set the "buildDirectory" attribute.
-To create a fresh build directory, additional attributes are required depending on the protocol version.

 Protocol version 1.0 requires the following attributes to be set:

   * "sourceDirectory" with a path to the sources